hpdobrica/digital-garden-public/Single Responsibility Principle.md

 ### Naming things

 The name of the thing can have an impact on the responsibility of the code.
 Let's see a few examples with go package names:
 - Let's say you name your package `server`.
 What is its responsibility?
-It's pretty clear, to serve something, but we can do better than that:
+It's pretty clear, to serve something, right?
+But which protocol does it serve?
+See how go's package `net/http` did the right thing there?
+- Packages like `util` and `common` are breeding grounds for multi-responsibility code

+By naming our things properly, we ensure that we are sticking to the intended purpose of our code.